utmstack/UTMStack/README.md

 [![Duplicated Lines (%)](https://qube.atlasinside.com/api/project_badges/measure?project=utmstack_installer&metric=duplicated_lines_density)](https://qube.atlasinside.com/dashboard?id=utmstack_installer)
 [![Technical Debt](https://qube.atlasinside.com/api/project_badges/measure?project=utmstack_installer&metric=sqale_index)](https://qube.atlasinside.com/dashboard?id=utmstack_installer)

+## Recommendations
+### Resources for Master
+- To retain and access to 100GB of logs: 4 Cores, 16 GB RAM, 280GB Disk Space
+- To retain and access to 1000GB of logs: 16 Cores, 64 GB RAM, 2080GB Disk Space
+- To retain 10000GB and access to 1000GB of logs: 16 Cores, 64 GB RAM, 10080 Disk Space
+- To retain and access to 10000GB of logs: A cluster of 10 servers with 16 Cores, 64 GB RAM, 2080GB Disk Space

+### Resources for Probe
+- 1 Core for each 10 agents or devices sending logs.
+- 2 GB of RAM for each 10 agents or devices sending logs.
+- 30 GB of disk space for each 10 agents or devices sending logs.
+(The master can act as probe if you like to connect agents directly to it or send logs directly from devices.
+In that case, we recommend to add this resources to the master)

 ## Requirements
 ### Firewall rules
 - Open the next input ports from probes to master: